crisweber2600/animated-guide/README.md

 DupScan is an example solution demonstrating a multi-project layout using .NET 9.
 It now includes a core library with duplicate detection logic and BDD tests.
 Duplicate groups are ranked by how many bytes you can reclaim by linking files.
-The `CsvHelper` package is used to export results for further analysis.
+The `CsvHelper` package is used to export results for further analysis and the CLI can write summaries with the `--out` option.

 ## Projects
 - **DupScan.Core** – domain models and hash-based detection.